TNA World Championship: Reigns

-Overall, there have been 64 reigns shared among 39 wrestlers.
-The inaugural champion was Kurt Angle, who won the title by defeating Christian Cage and Sting in a three-way match on May 13, 2007, at TNA's Sacrifice event.
-Angle also holds the record for the most reigns, at six.
-Josh Alexander's first reign is the shortest at three minutes, whereas his second reign is the longest at 335 days.
-Tessa Blanchard is the only woman to ever win the championship.
-The title has been vacated seven different times.
+Overall, there have been 66 reigns among 39 wrestlers and 7 vacancies.
+The inaugural champion was Kurt Angle, who won the title by defeating former NWA Champion Christian Cage and Sting in a three-way match at Sacrifice on May 13, 2007; The National Wrestling Alliance (NWA) stripped Cage of the title earlier that day, and due to the National Wrestling Alliance's agreement with TNA ending later that night, Angle was crowned the inaugural TNA World Heavyweight Champion.
+Angle also holds the record for the most reigns at six.
+Josh Alexander holds both the longest and shortest reigns with his second reign being the longest at 335 days and his first reign being the shortest at three minutes.
+Sting is the oldest champion at 52 years and 113 days, while Tessa Blanchard is the youngest champion at 24 years and 170 days.
+Blanchard is the only woman to win the championship.

-Frankie Kazarian is the current champion in his first reign.
-He defeated previous champion Mike Santana on the November 13, 2025 episode of TNA Impact! in Orlando, Florida.
+Nic Nemeth is the current champion in his second reign.
+He won the title by defeating Mike Santana in his Call Your Shot title opportunity at Slammiversary on June 28, 2026, in Boston, Massachusetts.